 There’s a common saying that opinions are like arseholes.
 Everyone’s got one, and they’re usually full of shit.

-Often, just having the conversation helps you get the creative approval process back on track.
+Often, this sort of open conversation is all you need to get the creative approval process back on track.

 The opportunity with creative approvals

-Often, it’s easy to get focus on the negative side of approvals.
+Often, it’s easy to only see the negative side of approvals.
 To see them as a challenge to overcome.
-In some businesses, the approval stages are even referred to as hurdle or barrier meetings.
+In some businesses, the approval stages are even referred to as hurdle meetings.

 Creative approval example - Pixar

-So, instead of an approval team for early stage creative work, they use what they call a Brains Trust.
+They work hard to protect rather than get rid of these ugly baby creative ideas.
+Instead of an approval team for early creative, they use what they call a Brains Trust team.

 Creative approval example - Amazon

-This gist of this is that most business, and in particular approval teams start with the idea of No. But what if they started with the idea of Yes?
+The gist is that when most businesses think of new ideas, approvals start with the idea of saying No. But what if they started with the idea of Yes?